 Bush DAC10 s/n 62/44834 Mottled brown Bakelite case.
 AC/DC mains (210-250 Volts) table top receiver valve lineup: UCH42 UF41 UBC41 UL41 UY41.
 The radio has three preset stations and Long and Medium wavebands selected by pushbuttons.Original cost £14 16s 0d plus purchase tax (£18 0s 0d).
-Today you would need to part with £50 to buy a working model in good condition. working UK 1950
+Today, in 2014 these sell at auction for between £15 and £60 depending upon condition, the latter price would be for a working model in excellent condition. working UK 1950

 I have wanted one of these radios for some time and when one came up on eBay recently I was successful in bidding £2.20 for it and after cleaning it up and repairing a couple of minor cracks on the rear portion of the cabinet and replacing the mains lead it worked perfectly for about 30 minutes.
 The capacitor connected across the mains gave up the ghost up and blew the 3 amp fuse in the mains plug.
 I replaced this and adjusted the trimmers for the preset stations and so far there have been no further problems.

 It certainly looks as if this radio has not been used for a very long time!